 History of the Chapel

 The Earl of Dartmouth donated land for a church because he wanted a significant centre piece for his new Dartmouth Park Estate.
 Ewan Christian designed the church which dates from 1852-85.
-He was a significant man in his time – architect and architectural advisor to the Church Commissioners.
-Christ Church was consecrated in 1855 but after 150 year, in 2003, the church was declared redundant.
+He was a significant architect in his time, designing the National Portrait Gallery, and many houses and churches.
+He was also the architectural advisor to the Church Commissioners.
+Christ Church was consecrated in 1855 but closed in 1988 because of structure problems, and after 150 years, in 2003, the church was declared redundant.

 Christ Church Chapel today